 4. Retirement accounts: Were large loans or withdrawals taken out during the marriage?
 Were they used for a specific purpose (like a home renovation or college tuition)?
 Is there a pattern of unaccounted for large distributions?

 5. Children’s bank accounts: Were accounts opened in your child(ren)’s name(s)?
-Take a close look to determine if they were opened for the intent of hiding assets.
+Take a close look to determine if they were opened with the intent of hiding assets.
 Sometimes, interest is not reported as income on these tax returns and so one spouse might not even know they exist.

 7. Public records: A check with local and state public records is fairly easy and may yield interesting results!

 8. Loan applications: Sometimes banks require an annual financial statement to maintain a line of credit or financing.
-Check annual net worth statements through these banking institutions for changes in assets, income or liabilities from year to year.
+Check annual net worth statements through these banking institutions for changes in assets, income, or liabilities from year to year.

 9. Tax refunds: Who received them?
 Where were they deposited?
 How were they used?

 10. Tax Returns, Tax Returns, Tax Returns: Best place to start and so much to look for.
-It is important to critically review the following (a non exhaustive list):
+It is important to critically review the following (a non-exhaustive list):

 – interest and dividend income – where is it coming from?